 Crochet Invisible Joins for Mandalas

 In crochet, after 30 years, I have come to accept that seamlines are a natural look to a project.
-Doesn’t mean I like it.
+It doesn’t mean I like it.
 I’m not OCD but my eyes jump to it directly on a project.
 Bugs me A LOT!

 Anytime you are doing a full round of a project, you can use the Invisible Join Technique.
 It will take just a minute or two longer but those seam lines are gone!